cchurch/api-docs/source/includes/_api_aaa.md

   - The **brand_saml_namedid_path** is the xml xpath to the node that contains the email address of the user being logged in.

 Once the identity provider's account has been registered for SSO, then the identity provider can validate their users and then make a single sign on request with the users email address and the return link.
-This 64 bit encrypted message will be extracted from teh header to be decoded and verified using the saml public key.
+This 64 bit encrypted message will be extracted from the header to be decoded and verified using the saml public key.
-Then using the saml named id path, the user's email will be extracted and an auth_key will be provide for that user.
+Then using the saml named id path, the user's email will be extracted and an auth_key will be provided for that user.

 ### HTTP Request